 -

-You’ve now mapped out the reach of your Wi-Fi coverage, giving you better insight into where your dog’s Fi Collar stays connected and how to optimize battery performance and location accuracy.
+You’ve now mapped out the reach of your Wi-Fi coverage, giving you better insight into where your pet’s Fi Device stays connected and how to optimize battery performance and location accuracy.